Riverdale season 4: news, spoilers, release date, cast, trailers and everything you need to know

 Yes!
-Season 4 has now officially been confirmed by The CW and will be returning for another round of teenage sleuthing and sex-capades in (we assume) October 2019.
+Season 4 has now officially been confirmed by The CW and will be returning for another round of teenage sleuthing and sex-capades in October 2019.

-As always, Riverdale will air on The CW on Wednesday night in the US and will drop on Netflix the following Thursday for everyone in the UK, or internationally.
+As always, Riverdale will air on The CW on Wednesday night in the US and will drop on Netflix the next day on Thursday for everyone in the UK, or internationally.